Contact us at hello[at]collectiveactionstudio.com

 - Strengthen resilient communities

-Collective Action Studio (CAS) produces artwork, curates exhibitions, and develops educational projects.
-We work in collaboration with artists, communities and institutions to develop access, equity, and positive learning outcomes.
-Our goal is to advance social justice, to bolster resilient communities and enable the public to engage with the arts.
+Collective Action Studio (CAS) is a community art focused nonprofit company.
+We produce artwork, curates exhibitions, and develops educational projects in collaboration with artists, communities and institutions.
+Our goal is to develop access, equity, and positive learning outcomes for the community and to advance social justice, to bolster communities through the arts.

 Founded and directed by Justin Charles and Chris Treggiari, Collective Action Studio includes an evolving cast of artistic collaborators.
 Projects are often co-developed with strategic partners and include a wide range of artists non-profits, cultural centers, museums, arts commissions, art galleries, art fairs, festivals and more.